Data-Driven Estimation of Heterogeneous Treatment Effects: Structural causal models for HTE estimation

 \subsubsection{Representation of HTEs in structural equations}

-In SCMs, heterogeneous effects are represented by an \emph{interaction} or \emph{effect modification} through ancestors and parents of a variable.
-We will use linear structural equations for illustration.
-For heterogeneous effects, this interaction is specifically with the treatment variable.
+In structural equations, heterogeneous effects are represented by an \emph{interaction} or \emph{effect modification} through ancestors and parents of a variable.
+The DAG itself does not encode interactions but it can point to potential sources of interaction.
+Heterogeneity through interaction can occur with any parent of the outcome or any parent of \emph{mediating} variables~\citep{vanderweele-epid07}.
+We will use linear structural equations for illustration where the interaction is with the treatment variable.
 Consider the causal model in Figure~\ref{fig:example_scm}, where the treatment variable of interest is $ T $ and the outcome of interest is $ Y $.
 There is a potential interaction between $ X $ and $ T $.
 Suppose $ Y $ is generated by the following structural equation:

 Here, there is a fixed effect \( \alpha \) of the treatment \( T \) and a heterogeneous effect \( \gamma \) due to the interaction between \( T \) and \( X \).
 Since the effect of treatment varies with another variable, $ X $, there is a heterogeneous effect.
-Heterogeneity through interaction can occur with any parent of the outcome or any parent of \emph{mediating} variables~\citep{vanderweele-epid07}.

 Consider another example causal model, shown in Figure~\ref{fig:multi_interaction}.
 Here, there is a \emph{mediating} variable, $ D $, a variable that occurs on a path from the treatment, $ T $, to the outcome, $ Y $.
 Interaction can occur with $ X, C$, or $ F $.
 For example, an interaction with $ X $ and $ F $ can be shown as: